-For an instant, I stood at the center of my Pattern.
-Without even regarding it, I fell forward onto my knees and bent double, my blood pounding in my ears.
+Just a little farther...
+I strove harder than I ever had on the old Pattern, for now the resistance seemed absolute.
+I had to oppose it with a firmness and constancy of will that excluded everything else, regarding it, I fell forward onto my knees and bent double, my blood pounding in my ears.
 Head swimming, I panted.
 I began to shake, all over.
 I had done it, I realized dimly.
-Come whatever may, there was a Pattern.
-And it would endure...

-I heard a sound where there should have been none, but my jaded muscles refused to respond, even reflexively, until it was too late.
+Come whatever may, there was Pattern.
+And it would endure.... а I heard a sound where there should have been none, but my jaded muscles refused to respond, even reflexively, until it was too late.
 Not until the Jewel was jerked from my limp fingers did I raise my head and roll back onto my haunches.
-No one had been following me through the Pattern - I was certain that I would have been aware of it.
+No one had been following me through the Pattern--I was certain that I would have been aware of Therefore... of it.
 Therefore...

 The light was almost normal, and blinking against it, I looked up into Brand's smiling face.
 He wore a black eyepatch now, and he held the Jewel in his hand.
 He must have teleported himself in.
 He struck me just as I raised my head, and I fell onto my left side.
-He kicked me in the stomach then, hard.
+The chestnut trees...